 You may have noticed, but all of our Men's watchesAnd Women's watches 10:10 a.m. in-store and on our website.But why do Charlie Paris watches always show 10:10?Two main reasons for this and we will detail them in this article.

-Here are the 2 real reasons: a historical event and aesthetic codes.
+Here are the two real reasons: a historical event and aesthetic codes.

-This first explanation dates back to the introduction of the universal reference time.
-The Greenwich Meridian is the zero point, the globe is, from it, cut into two hemispheres of 180 degrees and a day lasts 24 hours.
-This agreement was signed by 24 countries after several weeks of negotiations in October 1884 at 10:10 exactly.
-All watchmakers, and Charlie Parisdo not deviate, so set their watches at this precise time in reference to this beautiful event.
+This first explanation goes back to the introduction of the universal reference time.
+The Greenwich meridian is the zero point, the globe is, from it, cut into two 180-degree hemispheres and a day lasts 24 hours.
+This agreement was signed by 24 countries after several weeks of negotiations in October 1884 at exactly 10:10 a.m.
+All watchmakers, and Charlie Paris, do not deviate from it, so adjust their watches at this precise time in reference to this beautiful event.

-Another historical explanation and not least, Louis XVI famous king of France, but also, and above all, great watchmaking enthusiast climbed on the scaffold before being beheaded, at 10:10 a.m..
+Another historical explanation and not least, Louis XVI famous King of France, but also, and above all, great enthusiast of watchmaking climbed on the scaffold before being beheaded, at 10:10 precise.
 To pay tribute to him, the watchmakers presented the watches stopped at that time.
-Since then, everyone has forgotten the time of death of this good old Louis XVI but the practice, it remains!
+Since then, everyone has forgotten the time of the death of good old Louis XVI, but the practice remains!

 Aligned, the needles would have given a strict image and imposed a certain rigor.

 Did you like this article?
-Discover our selection of French watchesdesigned and assembled in France!
+Check out our selection of French watchesdesigned and assembled in France!